ajiabs/Narrasys_test/docs/docs.md

 Place any images in /app/images/customer/ (or somewhere nearby)

+For now you'll need to test your template changes against both the new modeless UI used in producer and editor, and the three-mode UI used in the existing player episodes (at `/#/episode/(episodeID)` urls);
+there are some CSS differences between the two that can affect the appearance of content items.
+Don't forget to check all modes (including the search pane in the new UI).

+The three-mode UI is to be phased out at a semester break, after which this complication will no longer be be necessary.

 ### Registering a template

 Two pieces of code need to be run to make your new templates usable: the template needs to be